tidyverse/tidyverse.org/content/blog/dplyr-1-1-0-per-operation-grouping/index.md

 ## Persistent grouping with `group_by()`

 In dplyr, grouping radically affects the computation of the verb that you use it with.
-Since the very beginning of dplyr, you've been able to perform grouped operations with [`group_by()`](https://dplyr.tidyverse.org/reference/group_by.html).
+Since the very beginning of dplyr, you've been able to perform grouped operations by modifying your data frame with [`group_by()`](https://dplyr.tidyverse.org/reference/group_by.html).
 This grouping is *persistent*, meaning that it typically sticks around in some form for more than one operation.
-For example, this `transactions` dataset tracks revenue brought in from various transactions across multiple companies.
+As an example, take a look at this `transactions` dataset which tracks revenue brought in from various transactions across multiple companies.
 If we wanted to add a column for the total yearly revenue per company, we might do:

 <div class="highlight">